 Streaming lovers will find ExpressVPN‘s service to be optimal for streaming all of their favorite international content.

 The provider has a comprehensive global server network that includes over 3,000 servers stationed in 94 countries, including a strong presence in Argentina.

 All of your internet activities benefit from top online protection, thanks to banking-grade encryption, as well as a kill switch and both IPv6 and DNS leak protection.
 You can make use of the provider’s split-tunneling feature to protect your online activities on an app-by-app basis.

-Your privacy is also optimally protected thanks to the provider’s proven no-server-logs policy, as well as its Bitcoin payment option.
+A proven no-server-logs-ever policy and a cryptocurrency subscription payment option work together to provide comprehensive online privacy protection.
 The provider also uses a proprietary TrustedServer technology, which runs all operations in RAM only, with nothing ever saved to the server’s physical hard drive.
 All data is completely wiped from the server when it is rebooted.

 No matter your favorite online activity, ExpressVPN’s connections can handle it: video content streaming, online gaming and file sharing are all easy-peasy when using this provider’s speedy connections.
-No data caps means you’ll never be cut off in the middle of your favorite movie simply because of how much data you’ve used during the day or month.
+And there are never any data caps to spoil the fun.

 ExpressVPN’s apps are available for most popular device platforms, including the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms.

 Users can protect their browsing sessions with Chrome and Firefox extensions, and extensive router compatibility means you can protect all of your devices via a single access point.
 Up to 5 devices can connect at once on a single set of user credentials.